hwayne/lets-prove-leftpad/SPARK/about.md

    quick (roughly 1 second on my machine for the entire file).

 3) The tool gives no interesting output, which means that all proofs went through.
-You can also check this in the mentioned summary file.
+You can also check this in the mentioned summary file, or add `--report=all` or `--report=prover` to the command line to get success messages for all proofs.